Handling Hot Balances

 | `BLNK_TRANSACTION_LOCK_WAIT_TIMEOUT` | Controls how long Blnk will wait for locks before failing the transaction with a lock error, in integer seconds. |

-For more lock and queue tuning options, see [transaction configuration](/advanced/configuration/transactions#lock-wait-timeout).
+For more lock tuning options, see [transaction configuration](/advanced/configuration/transactions#blnk_transaction_lock_wait_timeout).
+For queue and retry settings, see [queue configuration](/advanced/configuration/queue).

 ### When to use